 The history of Dolly the sheep, from birth to death.

-Because Dolly’s DNA came from a mammary gland cell, she was named after the country singer Dolly Parton.
+Dolly was named after the country music singer Dolly Parton.

 Why was Dolly so important?

 Dolly was the first mammal to be cloned from an adult cell.
 Her birth proved that specialised cells could be used to create an exact copy of the animal they came from.